Pope Benedict III

-Pope Benedict III (Benedictus III; died 17 April 858) was the bishop of Rome and ruler of the Papal States from 29 September 855 to his death on 17 April 858.
+Pope Benedict III (Benedictus III; died 17 April 858) was the bishop of Rome and leader of the Papal States from 29 September 855 to his death on 17 April 858.

 Early career

 Little is known of Benedict's life before his papacy.
 His father was named Peter.
 Benedict was educated, and lived in Rome and was appointed by Pope Leo IV as cardinal-priest of the church of San Callisto.
 Benedict had a reputation for learning and piety.